wenyongh/private-data-objects/common/interpreter/wawaka_wasm/README.md

 If wawaka is configured as the contract interpreter, the libraries implementing the WASM interpreter will be built for use with Intel SGX.
 The source for the WAMR interpreter is included as a submodule in the interpreters/ folder.
+The WAMR API is built during the Wawaka build, so no additional build steps are required to set up WAMR.

 ### Set the environment variables ###